26. What if I do not speak English?

 - The DTA worker should use their language line interpreter service.

 Under federal law, DTA must provide you with an interpreter if you need one.
-DTA should not tell you to bring your own interpreter.
+DTA should not tell you to bring your own interpreter or have a family member interpret for you.
 See Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d.
-DTA should not tell you to have a family member interpret for you.

-For more information on the federal and state government’s duties to persons with limited English proficiency (LEP), see www.lep.gov and www.justice.gov/crt/executive-order-13166.
+For more information on the federal and state government’s duties to persons with limited English proficiency (LEP), see lep.gov and justice.gov/crt/executive-order-13166

 Contact MLRI at info@masslegalservices.org if DTA contacts an LEP applicant or Snap recipient in English and/or refuses to provide an interpreter for a client who speaks a language other than English.